L41KAA/Python-Port-Forwarding/README.md

 # Python-Port-Forwarding
 Multi-threaded port forwarding implementation with python3.
 The purpose of this project is for setup port quickly and easily.
-This is helpful if the chisel/ssh/ligolo-ng setup is confusing you, and need somethign set up quick.
+This is helpful if the chisel/ssh/ligolo-ng setup is confusing you, and need something set up quick.
 This also helps in situations in which you're having trouble compiling for the target.

 ---